-All You Have is A Country by Ha Jin explores patriotism and how it can be ingrained into someone’s personality.
+‘All You Have is A Country’ by Ha Jin explores patriotism and how it can be ingrained into someone’s personality.

 Explore All You Have is a Country

 Although they won’t stop talking about and spreading praise of the country, Jin points out that they are insignificant to China, their love being one way.
 While this poem is written about China, I think it is important to remember that ‘China’ could be substituted for any country in the world, the ideas behind the poem not only relating to patriotism in one country, but patriotism as a whole.

-All You Have is A Country is split into four stanzas, each measuring between 5-8 lines.
-The changing structure of the poem could reflect the recipient of the direct address’s emigration out of China, the different structure representing the different locations.
+‘All You Have is A Country’ is split into four stanzas, each measuring between 5-8 lines.
+The changing structure of the poem could reflect the recipient of the direct address’s emigration out of China, the different structures representing the different locations.
 The changing structure could also be a representation of the different power structures within the poem, with Jin pointing out how little China cares for the person who has now left.

-One poetic technique Ha Jin uses in explores All You Have is A Country is personification.
+One poetic technique Ha Jin uses in explores ‘All You Have is A Country’ is personification.
 China is personified using facial features, ‘China’s teeth’ compounding a sense of the savagery and brutality of the country.
 Jin seems to dislike China, and uses personification to villainize the country, highlighting its savage qualities.

-Another technique that Jin uses when writing All You Have is A Country is frequent caesura.
+Another technique that Jin uses when writing ‘All You Have is A Country’ is a frequent caesura.
 Especially within the second stanza, commas split the text, fracturing the meter and providing a stunted rhythm.
 These metrical interruptions could be understood as a representation of the relationship between the recipient of the poem and China itself, the relationship being one way and incredibly biased.

-All You Have is A Country
+Analysis of All You Have is A Country

 The poem begins with the direct address, ‘You’, the use of the second person enabling a sense of discomfort to begin as Jin speaks directly through his poem.
-There is no room to hide within the poem, with the poet directly emphasising the behaviour of ‘you’, and describing the wrongdoings.
+There is no room to hide within the poem, with the poet directly emphasizing the behavior of ‘you’, and describing the wrongdoings.
 This poem, although we are not sure exactly to who it is written, becomes incredibly personal and discomforting through Jin’s chosen perspective.

-The focus on poverty, ‘you are so poor’, could be Jin focusing on different classes within society, insinuating that people born in to poverty may have a tendency to idolise the government, not knowing any other way.
-Because ‘you’ do not have any possessions, you emphasise the importance of patriotism, All You Have is A Country being a core faucet of self identification.
+The focus on poverty, ‘you are so poor’, could be Jin focusing on different classes within society, insinuating that people born into poverty may have a tendency to idolize the government, not knowing any other way.
+Because ‘you’ do not have many possessions, you emphasize the importance of patriotism, ‘All You Have is A Country’ being a core faucet of self-identification.
 It is true, those born into more wealthy areas or families have the opportunity and privilege to travel beyond the city or country they were born into, allowing for patriotism to become less important as they can simply leave.
-To those who have less money, ‘a country’ could be all you have, it therefore becoming the most important thing.
+To those who have less money, ‘a country’ could be all you have, it, therefore, becoming the most important thing.

-The tendency of ‘you’ in the poem to ‘talk about the country’ is emphasised, with the patriotic love of China being the core of conversation ‘whenever you open your mouth’.
+The tendency of ‘you’ in the poem to ‘talk about the country’ is emphasized, with the patriotic love of China being the core of conversation ‘whenever you open your mouth’.
 The nonchalance of ‘whenever’ suggests that this is common, the subject always being at the forefront of conversation with ‘you’.

 Although, Jin introduces the narrative idea that this person has left ‘China’, it is now a country ‘to which you can no longer return’.
-We do not know the reason for their departure, yet they still idolise the country, perhaps suggesting they did not leave due to their own desire.
+We do not know the reason for their departure, yet they still idolize the country, perhaps suggesting they did not leave due to their own desire.